fmichonneau/francoismichonneau.net/_posts/2022-08-31-arrow-dataset-part-2.md

 }

 ## This function is unchanged from part 1
-## Check that the date is really a date,
 ## and extract the year and month from it
 parse_date <- function(date) {
   stopifnot(